Does The Sage by Heston Blumenthal Espresso Machine Concentrate Too Much On The Complex Process?

-What benefits have buyers enjoyed when using this Sage by Heston Blumenthal Espresso Machine?
+What benefits have buyers enjoyed when using this Sage Espresso Coffee Machine?

-The promise of “barista quality milk texturing” from the steam output seems to be fulfilled and users are also happy to say that the bean cup machine heats up quickly and actually passes that heat on to the coffee.
+The promise of “barista quality milk texturing” from the steam output seems to be fulfilled and users are also happy to say that the Sage coffee machine heats up quickly and actually passes that heat on to the coffee.

 There are plenty of features included to help buyers get their espresso just the way they like it, such as the PID digital temperature gauge for the water, shot volume indicator and pressure gauge, but while some praise this range and function, others are left feeling a little overwhelmed.

 Why do some buyers feel this way and what other disadvantages have been highlighted about this Sage by Heston Blumenthal Espresso Coffee Machine?